srcdev888/AppSecRepository/gitlabCIShell/README.md

 ***
 ## Known issues with GitLab Shell Runner
-- Character '!' is removed when script executing in GitLab Shell Runner, there is currently no workaround.
-See [GitLab Known Issue](https://gitlab.com/gitlab-org/gitlab-runner/issues/1864)
+- [Character '!' is removed when script executing in GitLab Shell Runner](https://gitlab.com/gitlab-org/gitlab-runner/issues/1864), there is currently no workaround.
-- SSL certificate verification not working in version 10.6, a simple workaround is to add an environmental variable: "GIT_SSL_NO_VERIFY=true" to your runner's configuration.
+- [SSL certificate verification not working in version 10.6](https://gitlab.com/gitlab-org/gitlab-runner/issues/3180), a simple workaround is to add an environmental variable: "GIT_SSL_NO_VERIFY=true" to your runner's configuration.

 ```toml
 # config.toml